box/developer.box.com/content/guides/webhooks/v1/delete-v1.md

 V1 webhooks cannot be fully deleted.
 Instead, the webhook can be set back to Developer Mode by [support][support].
-Developers can also remove the application from their account by revisiting the [enablement URL][eurl] and clicking **Remove**.
+Developers can also remove the application from their account by revisiting the enablement URL and clicking **Remove**.

 <!-- i18n-enable localize-links -->